As constructed data standards and guidelines

-Council continues with the development of the As Constructed Data Standard that incorporates the Asset Design As Constructed (ADAC) specification.
+Council continues with the development of the as constructed data standard and guidelines that incorporates the asset design as constructed (ADAC) specification.

 ADAC provides a standard specification for describing asset design and as constructed data.

 The ADAC specification is defined in the ADAC XML schema and is utilised by council to transfer asset information into its corporate systems.
 The As Constructed Data Standard applies to the following infrastructure asset types: